Triazine Coupling Reagents · Cl / BF₄ / PF₆

 Key Insight

-DMTMM outperforms EDC/NHS for carboxyl–amine coupling in water
+DMTMM shows advantages vs EDC/NHS for carboxyl–amine coupling in water

 Experimental Result

-In systematic hyaluronan functionalization comparisons, DMTMM produced higher degrees of substitution across all substrate classes (small amines, multifunctional moieties, proteins, and drug conjugates) at matched feed ratios — without requiring the tight pH control or pH shifts that EDC/NHS demands.
+In systematic hyaluronan functionalization comparisons, DMTMM produced higher degrees of substitution across tested substrate classes (small amines, multifunctional moieties, proteins, and therapeutic conjugates) at matched feed ratios — with reduced pH sensitivity compared to EDC/NHS.

 EDC reagent half-life in MES buffer at 25 °C: ~3.9 h at pH 5.0, ~20 h at pH 6.0, ~37 h at pH 7.0 (Gilles et al., 1990).
 The O-acylisourea intermediate is transient and competes with N-acylurea rearrangement.